adriaanzon/fish-artisan-completion/README.md

 [completions](completions) directory to `~/.config/fish/completions/` on your
 machine.

 Or, if you have one, you can use a plugin manager.
+If you don't have a plugin manager and you're looking for something simple, you may want to try [this][universal-plugin-manager].

 Usage
 -----